rmrt1n/advent-of-code/writeups/day07.md

 }
 ```

-We'll use two arrays, one to store the results and the other to store the operands.
-We'll use the same techniqe as day two and day five to parse the operands.
+We'll use two arrays, one to store the results and another one to store the operands.
+We'll use the same technique as day two and day five to parse the operands.

 For part one (and spoilers, part two too), we have to find only the equations that can be made true using the given operators.
 We'll do this by computing all the possible combination and permutation of the operators for each equation.
 We'll implement a `is_valid_equation` for this, but before that we'll first define a type for the operators.